Laurits7/ml4cc/ml4cc/data/CEPC/README.md

 ## Dataset structure

-After downloading the CEPC dataset, the structure of the dataset will be as follows:
+After downloading the CEPC dataset, in the current version the structure of the dataset will be as follows:

 ```text
 data/